alfiesparkss/Facebook-Ads-Case-Study-Creative-Testing-Optimisation-on-a-40-Budget/README.md

 - Experiment with video creatives vs static images

 ---
-## More detailed insights to case study in PDF file and Word document attached
+## More info about case study in PDF file and Word document attached

 ---